spine/spine.site/app/views/docs/bindings.md

 We define the variable that should contain our model and then declare one binding.
 We want some element with class `testValue` to be in sync with `tmodel.field1` where tmodel is a spine model instance.
 Lastly you need to call method `applyBindings` somewhere in controller constructor.

 The value synchronisation from the spine model depends on the `change` event.
-Synchronisation from the view by default depends on the DOM inputs 'onChange' event.
+Synchronisation from the view by default depends on the [jquery's change event](http://jqapi.com/#p=change).
 The default way to extract value from an element is to call `$element.val()`, however there is a specific implementation for checkboxes.

 Moreover, you have full control over extracting and setting element value.